knpuniversity/stripe/knpu/ep2-subscriptions/cancelation-edge-case-bugs.md

 ## Problem 2: Canceling within 1 Hour of Renewal

-but there's one other, weirder, but similar problem.
+But there's one other, weirder, but similar problem.
 At the end of the month, one hour before charging the user, Stripe creates the invoice.
 It then waits one hour, and tries to charge the user for the first time.
 So, if your user cancels *within* that hour, then we also need to fully cancel that subscription to prevent its invoice